 7) Work That is Interesting, Challenging, or Exciting

 Let’s dig a bit deeper into some of these…

 This tops the list for the second year in a row, and once again there is a huge delta between what is desired and the level of satisfaction indicated.
 Respectful treatment is important to 67% of respondents, but only 31% were very satisfied with how employees are treated.

 What’s telling here is that people are not demanding respect for themselves alone, but all employees at all levels.
-This is a cultural phenomena that suggests that disrespect and negativity is toxic.
+This is a cultural phenomenon that suggests that disrespect and negativity are toxic.

 In the new management model, companies succeed by building genuine relationships with employees, granting them trust, mentoring and supporting them in their personal and professional goals, and allowing their greatest selves to flourish as a result.

 In workplaces that value open communication, especially between employees and their managers, issues and frustrations quickly surface.
 Instead of these issues festering and eventually leading to disengagement, managers can offer support.
 Employees are then more likely to trust leadership, building relationships where people are more forthcoming and willing to ask for help.

 Offering employees feedback, incentives and rewards make a huge difference in their experience.
 According to Pricewaterhouse Coopers, 41% of millennials prefer to be rewarded or recognized for their work at least monthly, if not more frequently.
 When an employee receives recognition, not only do they learn that they are on the right track, but they are often delighted by the simple act of being seen.

 This one is even more important than relationship with coworkers.
 People want to work for organizations where they can trust their leaders.